orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the `search` command with one or more filter attributes (name, condition, and/or income).
-2. System parses the command and validates input parameters.
+2. System validates input parameters.
-3. System filters the patient list based on the provided criteria.
-4. System displays all matching patient records showing name, condition, and income.
+3. System displays all matching patient records.

    Use case ends.